 - a health centre

 - occupational health care provider or

 The Finnish Association for Substance Abuse Prevention (EHYT) operates a free substance abuse counselling service, 24/7 all year-round.
 The helpline number is 0800 900 45 (mainly answers calls in Finnish).

 The A-Clinic Foundation’s AddictionLink provides comprehensive information, support and counselling on intoxicants and dependence to both substance abusers and their family members and loved ones.

-The Concern Card provides contact information for professional assistance with substance abuse
+Concern Card provides contact information for professional help

-Alko’s purchase ban agreement supports efforts to cut down and quit alcohol use
+Alko purchase ban agreement as a support in cutting down and quitting alcohol use

 Article picture: Folio Images